shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 The helm install command should show a status of "deployed".
 This means that the application has successfully deployed in the **dev** namespace.
 It will take a few minutes to deploy, so let's move on.

-Finally, let's check to see if the developer can create a pod outside of their assigned namespace.
+Finally, check to see if the developer can create a pod outside of the dev namespace.
 Run the following command to test against the **default** namespace.

 ```bash
 kubectl auth can-i create pods --namespace default
 ```

 You should see the output **no - User does not have access to the resource in Azure.
 Update role assignment to allow access**.

 This is exactly what we want to see.
 If you need to grant the user access to another namespace, you can simply assign the role to the user with the appropriate scope.
 Or if you need to grand a user access to the entire cluster, you can assign the role to the user with the scope of the AKS cluster and omit the namespace altogether.

 Great job!
 You now know how to manage user access to the AKS cluster and how to scope permissions to specific namespaces.

-> [!IMPORTANT]
+> [!ALERT]
 > After testing the permissions, delete the developer user's cached credentials, then move the admin user's cached credentials back to the **~/.kube/cache/kubelogin** directory by running the following commands.

 ```bash